timescale/docs/use-timescale/hypertables/alter.md

 <Highlight type="important">
 You cannot add a column with constraints or defaults to a hypertable that has compression enabled.
-To add the column, you need to decompress the data in the hypertable, add the column, and then recompress the data.
+To add the column, you need to decompress the data in the hypertable, add the column, and then compress the data.
 </Highlight>

 ## Rename a hypertable